inet-framework/inet-tutorials/wireless/doc/step7.rst

    :width: 100%

-When ACKs are turned on, each successfully received UDPData packet has to be ackowledged before the next one can be sent.
-Lost packets are retransmitted until an ACK arrives, impementing a kind of reliable transport.
+When ACKs are turned on, each successfully received UDPData packet has to be acknowledged before the next one can be sent.
+Lost packets are retransmitted until an ACK arrives, implementing a kind of reliable transport.
 Because of this, the sequence numbers are sequential.
 In the case of ACKs turned off, lost packets are not retransmitted, which results in gaps in the sequence numbers.
-The blue curve is steeper, because the sequence numbers grow more rapidly.
+The blue curve is steeper because the sequence numbers grow more rapidly.
 This is in contrast to the red curve, where the sequence numbers grow only by one.